Xun Xian

+Xun Xian (322–359), courtesy name Lingze, was a Chinese military general of the Jin dynasty (266–420).

 Life

 Early life and career

 Xun Xian was the son of Xun Song and the brother of the heroine, Xun Guan.
 At the age of seven, he was living in Jiankang when the Jin rebel, Su Jun captured the capital along with Emperor Cheng in 328.
 When Su Jun fell back to Shitou, Xun Song followed, bringing along Xun Xian.
 Su Jun took a liking for Xun Xian and usually allowed him to sit on his lap.
 This feeling was not mutual, however, as one time, Xun Xian said to his mother, "A knife should be enough to kill this thief."
-His mother panicked and quickly closed his mouth, telling him not speak such things aloud.
+His mother panicked and quickly closed his mouth, telling him not to speak such things aloud.

 At the age of 15, he was chosen to marry Princess Xunyang (尋陽公主), the daughter of the late Emperor Yuan of Jin.
 However, Xun Xian was not interested and ran far away to avoid the marriage.
 The officials that monitored him caught up to him and brought him back to be forced to wed with the princess.
 As he reached adulthood, he was as famous as the calligrapher Wang Qia, and even befriended the likes of Liu Tan, Wang Meng and Yin Hao.

 Xun Xian went on to serve in the Court of the Palace Library, and held the offices of Prefect of Yixing and Chu Pou's Chief Clerk.
 In 348, his friend Yin Hao became Inspector of Yangzhou, competing with his court rival Huan Wen.
 Yin Hao was quick to recruit Xun Xian as his General Who Establishes Might and Interior Minister of Wu together with Wang Xizhi.
 When Chu Pou died in 349, Xun Xian, through the help of Yin Hao, succeeded his rule as Inspector of Xuzhou, becoming the youngest person to hold the office of inspector in Eastern Jin at the age of 28 (by East Asian age reckoning).

 In 350, Xun Xian was involved in an affair between the Jin court and the prominent minister, Cai Mo.
 Cai Mo had repeatedly avoided his position of Minister Over the Masses and even feigned illness to do so.
 A petition to punished him drew him out to court, where Yin Hao was advocating for his execution.
 Coincidentally, Xun Xian arrived at court just as the issue was going on, so Yin Hao asked for his opinion.
 Xun Xian believed that by pushing for his execution and putting his life in danger, Cai Mo may rebel and cause a bigger issue due to his influence.
 Thus, Yin Hao decided to stop calling for his death, although he was reduced to a commoner in the end.